I Want To...

 - Revisions of other weight loss surgeries

-The laparoscopic approach uses special endoscopic instruments requiring 5 or 6 small incisions measuring about ¼ to ½ inch in size.
-Laparoscopic procedures have been used in bariatric surgery for several years and utilize the same techniques as open surgery.
-However, laparoscopic patients may experience less post-operative pain, fewer wound complications and may return to regular daily activities more quickly.
+The laparoscopic approach uses special endoscopic instruments requiring five or six small incisions measuring about ¼ to ½ inch in size.
+Laparoscopic patients may experience less post-operative pain, fewer wound complications and may return to regular daily activities more quickly.

-The Roux-en-Y gastric bypass is a combination of two surgeries for obesity: gastric stapling and intestinal bypass.
-It works by reducing caloric intake two ways.
+The Roux-en-Y gastric bypass reduces caloric intake two ways.
 First, it restricts the amount of food a person can eat by reducing the holding capacity of the stomach.
 Second, it interferes with the complete absorption of nutrients by shortening the length of small intestine through which the food travels.

 During the procedure, the surgeon applies a line of staples across the entire diameter of the stomach close to where it joins the esophagus.
 This reduces the stomach’s capacity by creating a pouch that is approximately the size of an egg.
 The small pouch and the rest of the stomach are divided from each other in order to minimize the chance of staple line breakdown.